-OK, A lot of my friends in radio have been on me to put something up on QRZ.
-My name is Rick Mullaney and I started into ham radio because of my friends in school when I was 15 years old.
+My name is Rick Mullaney and I started into ham radio because of my friends in school.
 Steve Taylor K5MR was my best friend in highschool along with Ralph Bowen N5RZ.
 We were all from Richardson,Texas.
-Anyway, I also owe my Elmer Hal Dietz W5GHZ a lot of the credit because I met him while I was flying for Cival Air Patrol and he was the ham that resparked my interest at age 30in ameteur radio.
-He has been an inspiration to me and created a monster when he helped put me on the air.
+I owe my Elmer Hal Dietz W5GHZ a lot of credit because I met him while I was flying for Cival Air Patrol and he was the ham that resparked my interest at in ameteur radio.
+He has been an inspiration to me.
 He taught me how to build and set up antennas and tune the old tube rigs.
-He also fixed what I smoked because I always thought just a little bit more power would be better.
-Hi!
-Hi!
-We live and we learn don't we?

 My accomplishments in amateur radio include as a novice::

 1. Entered the Novice Round UP Contest with a Kenwood TS-520 and a smoking 100 watts with a Radio Shack quarter wave stainless steel CB whip trimmed for 10 meters and mounted on a WWII metal hangar at the airport where I worked that had dementions of 100 ft X 200 ft.
 The antenna was up on top in the middle at 35 ft.
 I was Second Nationally, Section Leader, and Division Leader.
 1991 (my one and only contest)

 2. Worked all Zones as a novice on 10 meters 1993.